ebzzry/ebzzry.github.io/en/fkd/git-github.md

 To commit the changes:

-    $ git commit -m "Summary of your modifications."
+    $ git commit -m "Make changes"

 To display the commit log:

     $ git log

-To display the list of commit messages, with the diffs:
+To display the commit log with the diffs:

     $ git log -p